["learn"]

 How are they similar?

-When considering the Old Fashioned vs Manhattan, it soon becomes clear that there are actually a whole lot of similarities between the two drinks.
-Let’s take a look at the tasty spaces where the Venn diagrams of these two cocktails overlap:
+When considering the Old Fashioned vs Manhattan, it’s clear there are actually a whole lot of similarities between the two drinks.

 Ingredients

-The Old Fashioned typically calls for bourbon or rye whiskey, while the Manhattan specifically employs rye whiskey or sometimes bourbon.
-Both cocktails also incorporate aromatic bitters to add depth and complexity.
-Additionally, a touch of sweetness is introduced using sugar, simple syrup, or a sugar cube.
+• The Old Fashioned typically calls for bourbon or rye whiskey, while the Manhattan specifically uses rye whiskey or sometimes bourbon.

 Read next: Everything You Need to Know About Vermouth